MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/limits-specifications-teams.md

 <sup>4</sup> 28 KB es un límite aproximado, ya que incluye el mensaje en sí (texto, vínculos a imágenes, etc.), las @menciones, el número de conectores y las reacciones.

-<sup>5</sup> Microsoft Teams en GCC solo puede aceptar 5 000 miembros y los equipos en GCCH/DoD solo pueden aceptar 2 500 miembros.
+<sup>5</sup> Teams in GCC can only accommodate 5,000 members and teams in GCCH/DoD can only accommodate 2,500 members.
 ## <a name="messaging"></a>Mensajería

 ### <a name="chat"></a>Chat